rohitsingh2901/JuhosiSoftwareAssignment2/README.md

 # ExpressLoginSystem

-Welcome to the ExpressLoginSystem repository under the Organization Name!
+Welcome to the ExpressLoginSystem repository under Juhosi Software Technologies Private Limited.
 This project showcases a login system with a MySQL online server and utilizes Express.js for user authentication.
 Once logged in, users can fill out a table to enter details for items and products they wish to purchase.
 The entered data is then saved into the MySQL server.

 ## Features